jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## Original calendar sources

-Gedling Borough Council produces the official calendars which are intended to be printed flyers.
+Gedling Borough Council produces the official calendars which are intended to be printed flyer documents.
 These are also available to be viewed as a PDF.
-The location where these documents are hosted is on the `apps.gedling.gov.uk` domain within the following path:
+The location where these documents are hosted is on the `apps.gedling.gov.uk` domain within the following paths below.

+Replace `[DAY]`, `[CODE]` and `[YEAR]` with relevant data.

 ```
+# Example bin collection calendar path
 https://apps.gedling.gov.uk/refuse/data/[DAY][CODE]-[YEAR].pdf
 ```